“To help the real estate professional offer superior service to affluent buyers and sellers and, in so doing, maximize their own success.”

 Buyers familiar with West Sedona know they want luxury properties with outstanding views of the red rocks.
 The areas can have a modicum of privacy that is acceptable to most people looking forward to the solitude, especially if they come from a metropolitan atmosphere.
 The proximity of the West Sedona business district and the advantages this offers for efficiency and timeliness is much appreciated by West Sedona residents as well as future residents.
 Neighborhoods like Casa Contenta and The Cottages At Coffeepot are private gated communities offering pools and tennis courts.
 Residents also know that traffic, though it may look bad, is nothing compared to other areas.
 You can get from one end of West Sedona to Uptown in approximately 10 minutes or less…with traffic!
 Trails also cover the West Sedona area.
 In fact, these trails go beyond the Jordan Park area in Uptown all the way through and beyond Boynton Canyon on the west side of Sedona.

-Examples of West Sedona Luxury Listings that SOLD in 10 Days or Less…
+Examples of West Sedona Luxury Listings that were in Contract in 10 Days or Less…

 As a Coldwell Banker Sedona Arizona REALTOR®, my primary goal is to help my customers obtain their dreams and satisfy their financial goals and objectives through real estate.
 From the moment I am contacted, you will observe my seasoned ability to provide you with “World Class Service” and that “personal touch” while utilizing a complete package of technology options that are of the utmost importance and critical in today’s market.